Josiebeepboop/election-analysis/README.md

 ---
 ## Overview

-An audit is being conducted on recent election results.
-The election commission, has requested to review additional data to complete their audit.
+An appointed election commission is conducting an audit on recent congressional election results.
+The commission has requested additional data to complete their audit.
 They would like to see the voter turnout for each county, the percentage of votes from each county (out of the total count), and the county with the highest turnout.
-In order to quickly turn out these results, the clients (Seth and Tom) have requested a review of the voting results they have collected along with the code they have written and add in code to efficiently pull out the commission's requested information.
+In order to quickly turn out these results, the clients (Seth and Tom) would like a review of the collected voting results along with their pre-written code in order to modify it to efficiently pull out the commission's requested information.

 Data provided by the client: [Election Results](Resources/election_results.csv)
 Software: Python 3.7.6, Visual Study Code, 1.71.0